1. Knowledgebase

 To what services can I logon using a Chain Authorization?

-Note: For logging in at the RVO (Rijksdienst voor Ondernemend Nederland), chain authorizations cannot be used for services with assurance level EH2+.
-For applying for TVL (Tegemoetkoming Vaste Lasten) and the WBSO (new application portal) a chain authorization at assurance level EH3 can be used.
+Most service providers allow logging on using Chain Authorizations.
+However, there are some exceptions: For logging in at the RVO, chain authorizations cannot be used for services on assurance level EH2+.
+For applying for TVL (Tegemoetkoming Vaste Lasten) and the WBSO a chain authorization at assurance level EH3 can be used.
+If you're not sure if the service you want to logon to allows Chain Authorizations, please check the website of this service or contact them to be sure.